Easter in Portugal 2026: Holy Week traditions and celebrations

 Porto

-Like most Catholic cities in the world, Porto celebrates the Holy Week festivities with great religious fervour.
-Throughout Holy Week in the city of Porto, devout locals take tours of the city's main historical churches, such as the Sé do Porto Cathedral, the Church of São Francisco, Igreja da Trindade, or Igreja e Tueste dos Clérigos, amongst others.
+Throughout Holy Week in the city of Porto, devout locals take tours of the city's main historical churches, such as the Sé do Porto Cathedral, the Church of São Francisco, Igreja da Trindade, or Igreja e Tueste dos Clérigos.

-Good Friday is one of the most important days of the Holy Week events in Porto as this is when the locals experience the reenactment of the path that Jesus Christ followed and suffered until he was crucified.
-Christ is represented by an actor and carries a heavy wooden cross along this route on foot, while prayers and songs are sung along the way creating a highly moving and emotive atmosphere.
+Good Friday is one of the most important days of the Holy Week events in Porto, as this is the day of the reenactment of the path that Jesus Christ followed and suffered until he was crucified.

 Braga